Green Beans Almondine

 - 1 lb. fresh green beans, trimmed

-- 1 shallot bulb (about 5-6 cloves), peeled and thinly sliced
+- 1 shallot bulb, about 5-6 cloves, peeled and thinly sliced

-- 1 Tablespoon coconut oil
+- 1 Tablespoon olive oil

-- 1 teaspoon apple cider vinegar
+- 1 teaspoon fresh lemon juice

 - sea salt, to taste

 - 3 Tablespoons chopped fresh parsley

 - 2 Tablespoons toasted almond slices